slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 There is always more context, and blocking blocks the blocker's ability to learn about more context.
 More context can change verything More context can make a blocking decision evil, cruel, heartless, and unjustifiable.
 More context can expose a bully as a bully victim, or a bully victim as a bully.
 Blocking oneself to context risks seriously ignoring preventable pain.
 "Pause, meditate, return"; or mute/"Punch"; but in any case, all I'm proposing in this contentious chapter is an anti-bullying pop-up, in case one's decision to block *might* carry the risk of some attributes of bullying or literally killing an innocent person previously not on death's edge.

-Perople need love.
+People need love.
 The lack of it is mortal.

+A disproof of it from one person can change a person's life permanently.

 ## Rituals, Religion, & Hell